 Rolling Stone Magazine polled over 170 singers, producers, music journalists and industry executives to list his or her 20 favorite vocalists from the rock era.
 The top selections were tabulated for Rolling Stone Magazine's "Top 100 Singers of All Time."
 "He is a pure and beautiful tenor voice, and there really is no one like him," says James Taylor about Art Garfunkel.

-Simon & Garfunkel being their "Old Friends" concert tour on June 13th in Auckland, New Zealand.
+Simon & Garfunkel began their "Old Friends" concert tour on June 13th in Auckland, New Zealand.

 Art Garfunkel and Paul Simon performed together at the Rock and Roll Hall of Fame 25th Anniversary celebration at New York's Madison Square Garden on October 29th.
 The duo performed; "Sound of Silence," "Mrs. Robinson," "Cecelia," "The Boxer" and a powerful version of "Bridge Over Troubled Water" to a rousing ovation.
 Other performers included; Bruce Springsteen, U2, Crosby, Stills and Nash, Stevie Wonder, Eric Clapton, Aretha Franklin and Metallica.
 All proceeds go to an endowment for the Rock and Roll Hall of Fame Foundation and museum in Cleveland.
 HBO aired the show on November 29, 2009.